edgelesssys/constellation/docs/docs/getting-started/examples/horizontal-scaling.md

 2. Deploy the HPA example server that's supposed to be scaled under load.

-    This is almost the same as the example which can be found in the official Kubernetes HPA walkthrough, with the only difference being increased CPU limits and requests to facilitate the triggering of node scaling events.
+    This manifest is similar to the one from the Kubernetes HPA walkthrough, but with increased CPU limits and requests to facilitate the triggering of node scaling events.
     ```bash
     cat <<EOF | kubectl apply -f -
     apiVersion: apps/v1